 A Money Machine

 Political clout and military might are not only attributes of today's Revolutionary Guard Corps.
 It is also a major financial player.
-The Los Angeles Times estimated in 2007 that the group, which was tasked with rebuilding the country after the war with Iraq, now has ties to over one hundred companies that control roughly $12 billion in construction and engineering capital.
+The Los Angeles Times estimated in 2007 that the group, which was tasked with rebuilding the country after the Iran-Iraq war, now has ties to more than one hundred companies that control roughly $12 billion in construction and engineering capital.
 CFR Senior Fellow Ray Takeyh has linked the Guards to university laboratories, weapons manufacturers--including Defense Industries Organization--and companies connected to nuclear technology.
-Khalaji, of the Washington Institute, lists the Bahman Group, which manufactures cars for Mazda, among Guards-owned companies.
 And Wehrey writes that "the IRGC has extended its influence into virtually every sector of the Iranian market."
-The engineering firm Khatam al-Anbia, for instance, has been awarded over 750 government contracts for infrastructure, oil, and gas projects, he says.
+The engineering firm Khatam al-Anbia, for instance, has been awarded more than 750 government contracts for infrastructure, oil, and gas projects, he says.

 Not all of the Guards' activities are seen as aboveboard.
 Mohsen Sazegara, a founding member of the Revolutionary Guard Corps and now a U.S.-based Iranian dissident, says though the original charter of the elite force was to create a "people's army," years of political and military changes have transformed the unit into a shadowy behemoth.
 Sazegara says the Guards' business dealings range from construction and manufacturing to black-market enterprises, like the illegal importation of alcohol.
 "I don't know of any other organization in any country like the Revolutionary Guards," Sazegara says.
 "It's something like the Communist Party, the KGB, a business complex, and the mafia."
 But Wehrey says the public backlash against its expansion has been muted and that the IRGC enjoys a constituency in certain areas of Iran, especially in rural provinces where Guards-funded infrastructure projects and employment in the Basij paramilitary may give the Guards "a higher degree of support than we assume."

-Analysts differ widely on what the future holds for Iran's Revolutionary Guard Corps.
-Some, like Alfoneh, suggest the Guards' rising political and economic clout has put it in a position to challenge the clerical establishment.
-"For the past thirty years, the Islamic republic has been based on a fundamental alliance between the clergy and the Revolutionary Guards," Alfoneh says, "where the clerics have been ruling the country, and the Revolutionary Guards has guarded the Islamic republic" and its values.
-But now the dynamic has changed to "where the Revolutionary Guards is both ruling, and guarding."
-Stanford's Milani, writing in The New Republic, suggests that the post-June 2009 election crisis in Iran could strengthen the Guards' hand even more.
-If Khamenei calls on the Revolutionary Guards for a full crackdown on protestors, Milani says it would be "difficult to imagine the IRGC quelling the current protests and then simply turning power over to the clergy."
-Milani adds: "It is even conceivable that faced with irresolution among the clergy, they will act on their own, and establish a military dictatorship that uses Islam as its ideological veneer--similar to Pakistan under Muhammad Zia-ul-Haq."
+In recent years, analysts have differed widely on what the future holds for Iran's Revolutionary Guard Corps.
+Some, like Alfoneh, have suggested the Guards' rising political and economic clout has put it in a position to challenge the clerical establishment.
+"For the past thirty years, the Islamic republic has been based on a fundamental alliance between the clergy and the Revolutionary Guards," Alfoneh says, "where the clerics have been ruling the country, and the Revolutionary Guards have guarded the Islamic republic" and its values.
+But now the dynamic has changed to "where the Revolutionary Guards are both ruling and guarding."

-Wehrey doubts the Guard and its commanders would go that far.
-For one, Wehrey notes, the organization today is overly factionalized and made up of competing currents.
+Wehrey doubts that the Guard and its commanders would go that far.
+For one, he notes, the organization today is overly factionalized and made up of competing currents.
 During the Khatami era, for instance, the Guards' leadership supported conservative elements within the Iranian establishment, while the rank-and-file were more empathetic to the reformists.
-Under Ahmadinejad, splits have emerged most noticeably on economic policy.
+Under Ahmadinejad, splits emerged most noticeably on economic policy.
 And to suggest that the Guards would orchestrate an overt bid for power misses the "checks and balances on the system," Wehrey says.
-"There is so much else going on behind the scenes.
-It's intensely driven by personalities, by political differences that overlap the formal structures.
-To say that the Guards are acting in lockstep to assert themselves as a political actor ignores the factional divisions . . . that permeate the Guards."